-In this quote, Shakespeare is saying that words without meaning or thought will never reach heaven.
+In this quote, Shakespeare says that words without meaning or thought will never reach heaven.
 This is because thoughts and words are synonymous with each other- one cannot exist without the other.

 When we speak or write, our words directly reflect our thoughts.
 If our thoughts are empty, then our words will be too.
 This is why it’s so important to put thought into everything we say and write because otherwise, we risk devaluing our own words.

-Only by taking the time to think about what we want to say can we hope to communicate effectively and connect with others on a deeper level.
+Only by thinking about what we want to say can we hope to communicate effectively and connect with others on a deeper level.
 Otherwise, our words will fall flat and fail to reach their intended destination.